-If you’re not a big fan of cilantro, feel free to omit the bunch from the sauce.
-I love cilantro.
-I think it’s my south Texas background, but I can literally eat it by the handfuls like a salad.
-But Chris only likes it in mild doses, and he loves this sauce recipe.
+If you’re not a fan of cilantro, feel free to omit it from the recipe.
+I think it’s my south Texas roots, but I can literally eat it by the handfuls like a salad.
 I encourage you to try the recipe with the cilantro before ruling it out, but the final product will still be super tasty without it.

 - 2 Tb olive oil

 - 1 onion